 Sudio T2 vs Tolv: The Differences and Upgrades

-Here are the differences between the T2 and the Tolv, in case you own the latter and are wondering whether to upgrade.
+Here are the differences between the T2 and the Tolv, in case you own the older model and are wondering whether to upgrade.

 - The T2 charging case is slightly smaller, although it retains the same shape and matt feel.